-Toilet Designs:toilet is a piece of hardware used for the collection or disposal of human urine and feces In other words: "Toilets are sanitation facilities at the user interface that allow the safe and convenient urination and defecation".Toilets can be with or without flushing water flush toilet or dry toilet.
+Toilet Designs:A toilet is a piece of hardware used for the collection or disposal of human urine and feces In other words: "Toilets are sanitation facilities at the user interface that allow the safe and convenient urination and defecation".Toilets can be with or without flushing water flush toilet or dry toilet.
 They can be set up for a sitting posture or for a squatting posture squat toilet.
-Flush toilets are usually connected to a sewer system in urban areas and to septic tanks in less built-up areas
+Flush toilets are usually connected to a sewer system in urban areas and to septic tanks in less built-up areas.

 In private homes, the toilet, sink, bath, or shower may be in the same room.
 Another option is to have one room for body washing bathroom and a separate room for the toilet and hand washing sink toilet room.public toilet consist of one or more toilets (and commonly urinals) which are available for use by the general public. portable or chemical toilet may be brought in for large and temporary gatherings.